Sarah Bone, The University of Melbourne, Burnley College

 Germination was undertaken in August 2000 and seedlings were raised in a glasshouse for a period of 4 months before field planting.
 Of an average of 120 plants reared from each provenance 30 relatively uniform (in height) seedlings were selected.
 To offset any tendency to pick the tall poppies (although this was carefully considered during tagging of plants) of the 30 selected, the ten largest specimens were removed to arrive at the final 20 for planting.

-An 8 x 35m plot of sandy loam soil in the grounds of Burnley College was cultivated and covered with weed mat prior to planting.
+An 8 x 35m plot of sandy loam soil in the grounds of Burnley College was cultivated and covered with a weed mat prior to planting.
 160 trees (20 replicates of each provenance) were planted at 1 x 1.3m spacing within the plot.

 Trees were planted following a randomised block design consisting of four blocks of forty trees.
 Each block contained five replicates of each provenance, occurring as a randomly planted row.
 A buffer strip was planted on the northern and southern perimeters of the plot but not on the eastern or western plot boundaries due to space restrictions.

 The trees remained in the ground for a period of eight months.
-After an establishment phase of three months, measurements commenced and continued until mid July 2001 when trees were harvested.
+After an establishment phase of three months, measurements commenced and continued until mid-July 2001 when trees were harvested.

 Trees were assessed on numerous traits of growth and early structural development – categorised as either growth rate, stem form, tree form or health and stress response (See Table 1).
 Both numerical and categorical data were collected.
 The trees were subjected to several biotic and abiotic stresses during the course of the trial.
-These included insect grazing and bird damage during the establishment phase, presence of a fungal pathogen as a secondary stress (isolated yet not identified), cold temperature injury and soil nutrient imbalances.
-Originally planned to run until the end of August, the trial was harvested in mid July 2001 due to declining growth rates and large levels of dieback and foliage distortion exhibited.
-The unexpected stresses did however allow for further comparison of performance of the eight provenances prompting additional measures of health and structure to be recorded.
+These included insect grazing and bird damage during the establishment phase, the presence of a fungal pathogen as a secondary stress (isolated yet not identified), cold temperature injury and soil nutrient imbalances.
+Originally planned to run until the end of August, the trial was harvested in mid-July 2001 due to declining growth rates and large levels of dieback and foliage distortion exhibited.
+The unexpected stresses did however allow for further comparison of the performance of the eight provenances prompting additional measures of health and structure to be recorded.